n-km/documentation/src/projects/03-UMBREL/main.md

 [Back](../../../README.md)
-# Switch from CasaOS to UmbrelOS
+# Switch from CasaOS to another OS
 ## Why?
 > CasaOS on Raspi5 - "Failed to load apps, please refresh later."
 >